f5devcentral/f5-agility-labs-firewall/docs/class2/labinfo.rst

 -----------------

 - Internet Connectivity
-- Remote Desktop Protocol (RDP) client utility (You may use your webbrowser for console access if necessary but screen resolution may not be optimal.)
+- Remote Desktop Protocol (RDP) client utility

+.. note:: You may use your web browser for console access if necessary but screen resolution may not be optimal.

 Lab Hosts
 ---------